Project-Counter/cop5/source/07-processing/10-text-and-data-mining.rst

 Text and data mining (TDM) is a computational process whereby text or datasets are crawled by software that recognizes entities, relationships, and actions. (`STM Statement on Text and Data Mining <https://www.stm-assoc.org/2012_03_15_STM_Summary_Statement_Text_Data_Mining_final.pdf>`_)

-TDM does NOT include straightforward information retrieval, straightforward information extraction, abstracting and summarising activity, automated translation, or summarising query-response systems.
+TDM does NOT include straightforward information retrieval, straightforward information extraction, abstracting and summarizing activity, automated translation, or summarizing query-response systems.

 A key feature of TDM is the discovery of unknown associations based on categories that will be revealed as a result of computational and linguistic analytical tools.

 .. rubric:: Principles for reporting usage:

-* COUNTER does not record TDM itself, as most of this activity takes place after an article has been downloaded.
-All we can do is track the count of articles downloaded for the purposes of mining.
+* COUNTER metrics do not record TDM itself, as most of this activity takes place after an article has been downloaded.
+Instead, metrics represent the count of articles downloaded for the purposes of mining.
 * Usage associated with TDM activity (e.g. articles downloaded for the purpose of TDM) MUST be tracked by assigning an Access_Method of TDM.
 * Usage associated with TDM activity MUST be reported using the Title, Database, and Platform Reports by identifying such usage as Access_Method=TDM.
 * Usage associated with TDM activity MUST NOT be reported in Standard Views of the COUNTER Reports (TR_J1, TR_B1, etc.).